groonga/groonga/doc/source/reference/token_filters.rst

 You can customize tokenized token by registering your token filters plugins to Groonga.

-A token filter module is attached to a table.
-A token filter can have zero or N token filter module.
-You can attach a normalizer module to a table ``token_filters`` option in :doc:`/reference/commands/table_create`.
+A table can have zero or more token filters.
+You can attach token filters to a table by :ref:`table-create-token-filters` option in :doc:`/reference/commands/table_create`.

 Here is an example ``table_create`` that uses ``TokenFilterStopWord`` token filter module: